 Topics we want to address include, but are not limited to, the following:

-Scholars and students who wish to participate must submit their proposalsby 30.
-January 2018 using the workshop’s online registration form.
+Scholars and students who wish to participate must submit their proposalsby 28 february 2018 (extended deadline) using the workshop’s online registration form.

 There is no conference fee.
 The conference barbecue and social event have a cost of 20 €.

 Selected conference papers will be considered for publication in a thematic section of the international journal Religio: Revue pro religionistiku.